melezhik/outthentic/README.md

     suite_ini_file=/path/to/your/ini/file

-Or by \`-ini' parameter of story runner:
+Or by \`--ini' parameter of story runner:

     strun --ini /path/to/your/ini/file